jfcloutier/karma_system/design_notes/wellbeing.md

 Stress makes a CA more *plastic*.
 When stressed, it is more likely to:

 * revise the causal theory it uses as a symbolic generative model
-* temporarily ignore acquired policy habits
+* temporarily ignore acquired affordance habits
-* temporarily ignore strongly held beliefs and act instead on other beliefs
+* temporarily ignore strongly held experiences and act instead on other experiences
 * lower its threshold for action
 * trigger its mitosis (birthing a new CA) or apoptosis (removing itself from the SOM)